ruiramos/ramos-bot/README.md

 ## Deployment

 To deploy just push to the main branch and then activate the webhook.
+You need to do this after testing locally.

 ### Activating the webhook